berkeley-cdss/docs/course-software/seamless-learning/sections.md

 {: .warning}
 Section capacity currently cannot be modified through the UI.

-- Track this [issue](https://github.com/Cal-CS-61A-Staff/berkeley-cs61a/issues/7793) on GitHub
+- Track this [issue](https://github.com/Cal-CS-61A-Staff/berkeley-cs61a/issues/7793) on GitHub.
+Note: You must be on of the private CS61A repository to see this issue.
 - See [Updating existing sections](#updating-existing-sections) for a workaround

 1. Go to your course's sections tool instance.